Introduction

 To download the binaries for the latest release into the output directory, run the following command:

-wget -P output https://github.com/dominant-strategies/quai-gpu-miner/releases/latest/download/quai-gpu-miner
+sudo wget -P output https://github.com/dominant-strategies/quai-gpu-miner/releases/latest/download/quai-gpu-miner-nvidia

-sudo chmod +x output/quai-gpu-miner
+chmod +x output/quai-gpu-miner-nvidia

 Configure and Run